zdelrosario/ga-tech-workshop/_episodes/07-no-fool-ml.md

 - "A model tends to underfit when it is not flexible enough to capture genuine trends in the data."
 - "A model tends to overfit when it is so flexible that it fits spurious patterns in the data.
 Adding features makes a model more flexible."
 - "Cross-validation gives less optimistic error estimates than naive training error, which can help with tuning hyperparameters."
-- "Additional features can be computed from the 'raw' features, including polynomial terms and chemical compositions.
-This process is called featurization."
 ---

 [Drew Conway](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)